-ISAC sees the value of tax increment financing (TIF) in arresting decline and promoting growth in Iowa communities, but occasional excessive use of this economic development tool has led to a variety of concerns: residential property can be included in broadly defined "economic development" areas, sometimes covering entire cities; debt is reported annually in a way that masks its full amount; there is no limit to the percentage of total valuation in a city or county that may be dedicated to TIF; TIF projects can give an unfair advantage to businesses that have competing businesses nearby; and many TIF areas created before 1995 can be extended in perpetuity.
-Addressing this issue can mitigate budgeting difficulties for individual communities, unfair tax consequences for other local taxing bodies, and a loss of confidence in the TIF tool among legislators and the public.
-Changes could include 1) requiring county approval before any TIF project is approved; 2) requiring a fiscal impact statement prior to final approval, 3) limiting all TIF districts to a certain number of years; including TIF projects designated for eliminating urban slum or blight and TIF projects designated for economic development and created prior to January 1, 1995; applying the rollback proportionately to both the base and the incremental valuation in a TIF district; requiring that the base year be reestablished or advanced to the current valuation level anytime there is a renewal of a TIF district; and prohibiting tax abatement in TIF districts.
+ISAC sees the value of tax increment financing (TIF) in arresting decline and promoting growth in Iowa communities, but occasional, extreme interpretations of TIF authority have led to a variety of concerns: residential property can be included in broadly defined "economic development" areas, sometimes covering entire cities; debt is reported annually in a way that masks its full amount; there is no limit to the percentage of total valuation in a county or city that may be dedicated to TIF; TIF projects can give an unfair advantage to businesses that have competing businesses nearby; and many TIF areas created before 1995 can be extended in perpetuity.
+Addressing these issues can mitigate budgeting difficulties for individual communities, unfair tax consequences for other local taxing bodies, and a loss of confidence in the TIF tool among legislators and the public.